 If you have suffered from health complications after having spray foam installed in your home, you may be eligible to receive substantial compensation for your injuries.
 At Goldstein, Heslop, Steele, Clapper, Oswalt & Smith, our team of Altoona personal injury attorneys fight to put the law on the side of those who have suffered as a result of defective products, including toxic exposure injuries and illnesses.
 We offer compassionate and dedicated service to all of our clients, and we fight to help restore your life in a stressful time of need after an injury.

-Call Goldstein, Heslop, Steele, Clapper, Oswalt & Smith today at 814.705.4741 and schedule a consultation with our skilled team!
+Contact Goldstein, Heslop, Steele, Clapper, Oswalt & Smith today and schedule a consultation with our skilled team!